1740 Cedar Ave, Boulder, CO 80304

 My sculptures are 3-dimensional collages.
 In these assemblages I combine different parts that play with contrasting materials — ceramic and fiber, smooth and rough, hard and soft.
 Most of the pieces also combine different kinds of beings.
 I love the idea of blending human and animal forms, for example a piece with a human and a bird leg.
 We are all connected.
 I create, knit, crochet, sew, needle felt, hand build (stoneware and porcelain), and glaze all the parts.
 I enjoy working with clay and love glazing the ceramic pieces, and I very much enjoy the crafting aspect such as knitting and sewing.
 These, what are considered women's crafts, have always been a big part in my life and I am excited that I found a way to include the traditional fiber crafts into my sculptures.
 For fabrics I like to use repurposed antique tea towels and linens that I often dye with tea, coffee, or plant materials.
 I welcome the idea of including traditional crafts and materials in what we consider fine arts.
 Some of the inspiration I find in the carnival culture, which has been a big part in my life growing up and later when I was living in New Orleans.

 The sculptures are little companions that have been inspiring me and have been challenging me to branch out with my artwork.
 Working on these pieces has brought back some of my early uninhibited creativity.

 I earned a five year degree in fine arts and graphic design at a Swiss art school.
-After a career as a graphic designer and later an internship working with disabled children I moved to the United States.
-I studied sculpture and painting at the University of New Orleans, and graduated with a painting degree from the University of Colorado in Boulder.
+After a career in graphic design I studied sculpture and painting at the University of New Orleans, and graduated with a painting degree from the University of Colorado in Boulder.

 click on image for full view or audio